 The Weill Cornell Medicine Department of Pathology and Laboratory Medicine seeks candidates for an Assistant or Associate Professor position in the non-tenure academic clinician track.
 Applicants must have an M.D or M.D./Ph.D. degree.
 Candidates with an M.D. or M.D./PhD should have primary board certification in Pathology (CP or both AP and CP).
 Subspecialty training in pathology informatics is required, but current fellows are encouraged to apply.
 An advanced degree in statistics or considerable experience with statistical analysis is highly desired.
 Candidates must have demonstrated ability in teaching and in scholarly productivity.

-This position will work collaboratively with the Vice Chair of Laboratory Medicine, Laboratory Information System Director, Chief Medical Informatics Officer, Hospital Quality Department and the new Division of Computational Pathology to foster a dynamic and constructive partnership.
+This position will work collaboratively with the Vice Chair of Laboratory Medicine, Laboratory Information System Director, Chief Medical Informatics Officer, Hospital Quality Department and the Division of Computational Pathology to foster a dynamic and constructive partnership.
 The Clinical Pathology Data Engineer, who has experience with extracting, engineering and analyzing data for research from the Electronic Medical Record, will report to this position.
 In addition, the candidate will work with the data analyst from the hospital analytics team assigned to the laboratory.

 Responsibilities of this position will include:

 The faculty of the Division of Laboratory Medicine provide medical oversight for the chemistry, blood bank, toxicology/mass spectrometry, coagulation, microbiology, molecular, and cellular therapy laboratories to support the tertiary care practices of NewYork-Presbyterian Hospital-Weill Cornell Medical Center and a large urban reference laboratory network.